 TDIU Benefit Reductions

 There is perhaps no greater sense of relief than the one felt by a veteran finally approved for VA unemployment (TDIU) benefits.
-Conversely, many feel a sense of anxiety and frustration when they discover their benefits could be reduced or taken away altogether.
-Though rare, benefit reductions can seriously change the way a veteran lives their life.
-The reality is that as disabilities improve, some wounds can heal and therefore benefits change.
-Veterans need to understand that unless the veteran is deemed permanently and totally disabled the VA can reexamine and reduce a person’s disability rating (and therefore their TDIU benefits) at any time.
+Conversely, many feel anxious and frustrated when they discover their benefits could be reduced or taken away altogether.
+Though rare, benefit reductions can seriously change how veterans live their lives.
+The reality is that as disabilities improve, some wounds can heal, and therefore benefits change.
+Veterans need to understand that unless the veteran is deemed permanently and totally disabled, the VA can reexamine and reduce a person’s disability rating (and therefore their TDIU benefits) at any time.

 Reexaminations of Disability Ratings

 Not all disabilities are permanent, which is why the VA reexamines injuries expected to heal over time.
 When a person is first given a disability rating, the VA will inform them if their disability will be reexamined in the future.
 Most reexaminations occur within two to five years after the initial rating is given.
 The VA will inform veterans of their intent to reexamine a disability via letter.

 Reexaminations only occur when a veteran’s injury is expected to improve.
 Veterans who have had limbs amputated, for example, will not have their disability reexamined.
 If a disability is already at its lowest rating, the VA will not reexamine it.

 In order to change a person’s disability rating, the VA will need evidence that the veteran’s condition has improved.
 To collect such proof, the VA will schedule exams and require the veteran to attend.
 The burden of proof is on the VA to reduce a disability, but veterans should do all they can to enlist the help of their own medical professionals or attorney to retain their rating.
 If you are scheduled for a reexamination, the veteran MUST attend the examination or risk the VA proposing a reduction.